Admissible pairs and $p$-adic Hodge structures I: Transcendence of the de Rham lattice: Admissible pairs

-\begin{example} A $G$-admissible pair $\mc{G}$ factors through $\AdmPair(C)^{\basic}$ if and only the slope morphism is central in the motivic Galois group; if $G=\MG(\mc{G})$, this is equivalent to $[b]_{\mc{G}}$ basic.
-A good example to keep in mind are the admissible pairs arising as extensions of $\breve{\mbb{Q}}_p$ by $\breve{\mbb{Q}}_p(1)$ -- only the trivial extension is basic; its motivic Galois group is $\mbb{G}_m$, while the others have motivic Galois group $\mbb{G}_m \ltimes \mbb{G}_a$.
-If we view these extensions as arising from elliptic curves in a Serre-Tate disk, then it is the lifts isogenous to the canonical lift that give rise to basic admissible pairs (see \cref{example.intro-elliptic-curves}). \end{example}
+\begin{example} A $G$-admissible pair $\mc{G}$ factors through $\AdmPair(C)^{\basic}$ if and only the slope morphism is central in the motivic Galois group; if $G=\MG(\mc{G})$, this is equivalent to $[b]_{\mc{G}}$ being basic.
+A good example to keep in mind is an admissible pair arising as an extension of $\breve{\mbb{Q}}_p$ by $\breve{\mbb{Q}}_p(1)$.
+The trivial extension is basic, with motivic Galois group $\mbb{G}_m$, and the others are non-basic and have motivic Galois group $\mbb{G}_m \ltimes \mbb{G}_a$.
+If we view these extensions as arising from elliptic curves in a Serre-Tate disk, then only the lifts isogenous to the canonical lift (i.e. with Serre-Tate coordinate a root of unity) give rise to basic admissible pairs (see \cref{example.intro-elliptic-curves}). \end{example}

 We write $\omega_\bl$ for the functor to bilatticed $B_\dR$-vector spaces

 It is an exact tensor functor, and extends the functor $\omega_\bl$ on $p$-adic Hodge structures under the equivalence of \cref{theorem.adm-pair-propeties}.
 Note that the Hodge filtration on $W_C$ is given by $\BB_1 \circ \omega_{\bl}$, while the Hodge-Tate filtration on $\omega_{\et}(W)\otimes_{\mbb{Q}_p}C = \mc{L}_\et \otimes_{B^+_\dR} C $ is given by $\BB_2 \circ \omega_\bl$.